JoeJoe1313/JoeJoe1313.github.io/content/articles/2025-01-06-chebyshev-polynomials.md

 and $T_{k}(x)$ is alternating between an even and an odd polynomial depending on whether $k$ is even or odd respectively.

-Before we continue some visualisations and more facts, let's mention that an interesting way to represent the recurrence relation \eqref{eq:5} is via the determinant
+Before we continue with some visualisations and more facts, let's mention that an interesting way to represent the recurrence relation \eqref{eq:5} is via the determinant

 $$
 T_{k}(x) = \det \begin{bmatrix}